mcc-us/ea/_questions/q-residency-status.md

 If a taxpayer receives their permanent resident card (green card) while they are living abroad, then their official residency starting date for tax purposes is:

-    A. The taxpayer's first day of physical presence in the United States after receiving their green card.correct
+    A. The taxpayer's first day of physical presence in the United States after receiving their green card.
     B. The day the taxpayer receives his green card.
     C. The first day the taxpayer's lawful residency is approved.
     D. None of the above.